-The Guidelines support the delivery of the objects of the Act and the Regulation by establishing clear processes and procedures, scheme objectives and compliance requirements.
+The Guidelines support the administration of the CTP scheme and the objects of the Act and the operation of the Regulation by establishing clear processes and procedures, scheme objectives and compliance requirements.
 In particular, the Guidelines describe and clarify expectations that apply to respective stakeholders in the scheme.
-The Authority expects stakeholders to comply with relevant parts of the Guidelines that apply to them.
+It is a condition of an Insurers licence to comply with relevant parts of the Guidelines that apply to them.